-Item 302(a) requires disclosure of selected quarterly financial data and variances in these results from the amounts previously reported in a registrant's Form 10-Q. As most of the financial data can be found in (or calculated from) prior reports, the SEC proposes to eliminate this requirement.
+Item 302(a) currently requires disclosure of selected quarterly financial data and variances in these results from the amounts previously reported in a registrant's Form 10-Q. As most of the financial data can be found in (or calculated from) prior periodic reports, the SEC has largely eliminated this requirement.
+Registrants will now be required to disclose selected quarterly financial data only when there are retrospective changes that pertain to the statements of comprehensive income, for any quarters within the two most recent fiscal years and any subsequent interim period for which financial statements are included, that are material in the aggregate.
+Registrants will be required to provide an explanation of the reasons for such material changes and the earnings per share reflecting such changes.